rfinch11/sugarfree/README.md

 ### Running the API

+The API handler in `api/submit.js` uses ES module syntax.
+A minimal `package.json` in the repository root sets `"type": "module"` so that Node will load the file correctly.

-`api/submit.js` exports a Node handler.
-You can run it locally with a lightweight server such as `micro`:
+You can run the handler locally with a lightweight server such as `micro`:

 ```
 npx micro api/submit.js